nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

   - Raise the internal-report queue's `visibility_timeout_seconds` to the expected timeout.
   - Environment variables can be passed in at task definition, or when the task is run.
 The former should be sufficient.

-- Use an alternative Dockerfile
+- Use an alternative Dockerfile.
+The example below packages two code files into a lightweight python container with a `CMD` to run the main file.
   ```yaml
   FROM python:3.8-slim-buster